bmc/pwguard/README.md

     ensureSSL: false

-### Upgrading

-Upgrading PWGuard is easy enough.

-* Use `git pull` to pull down the latest code.
-* Run `./activator clean dist` to rebuild the distribution.
-* Copy the resulting tarball to the production directory.
-* Remove the existing unpacked code (or move it out of the way).
-* Unpack the new code.
-* Apply any configuration changes.
-(See the CHANGELOG.)
-* Restart the application.
-If you're using `supervisord`, it should be sufficient to kill the `java` process; `supervisord` should automatically restart it.
-Otherwise, you'll have to do the work manually.

 **DO NOT DO THAT IN PRODUCTION.** If you do, your passwords (stored and login) are sent **in the clear**.